- Advance payments of the Premium Tax Credit

 If the premium tax credit computed on your return is more than the advance credit payments made on your behalf during the year, the difference will increase your refund or lower the amount of tax you owe.
-This will be reported in the ‘Payments’ section of Form 1040.
+This will be reported on Form 1040, Schedule 3.

-If the advance credit payments are more than the amount of the premium tax credit you are allowed, called excess advance credit payments, you will add all – or a portion of – the excess advance credit payments to your tax liability by entering it in the ‘Tax and Credits’ section of your tax return.
+If the advance credit payments are more than the amount of the premium tax credit you are allowed, called excess advance credit payments, you will add all – or a portion of – the excess advance credit payments to your tax liability will be entered on Form 1040, Schedule 2..
 This will result in either a smaller refund or a larger balance due.

 The amount of your excess advance credit payments that that increases your tax liability may be limited if your household income is less than 400 percent of the applicable federal poverty line.
 On the other hand, if your household income is 400 percent or more of the applicable federal poverty line, you will have to repay all of the excess advance credit payments.